• Sermon from Scratch

 • What does the text itself communicate about this point?

-• What illustration could clarify or embody this theological or abstract idea?
+• What illustration could clarify or embody this idea?

 • What applications does God seem to press upon the hearers through this truth?